CSALabsAutomation/azure-databricks/steps/01_data-ingestion-of-streaming-data/documentation.md

-# Data Ingestion and Integration of Streaming Data
+# Data Ingestion of Streaming Data

 In this lab step, we will use the below architectural flow to extract the data from the Postgresql server.